 Students interested in becoming a Peer Tutor must be recommended by a professor of the course (or appropriate academic department chair) and will have successfully completed courses in the subject matter.
 Grades and references may be checked prior to hiring a student to become a Peer Tutor.

-Tutors for all subjects will be hired and trained by the Office of Academic Advising at the beginning of each semester.
+Tutors for all subjects will be hired and trained by the Center for Advising, Internships & Lifelong Career Development at the beginning of each semester.
 Tutors are usually limited to accepting no more than four students for tutoring in a given semester.
 Effective tutors are welcomed and encouraged to return as tutors for additional semesters.

-To ensure accountability and to develop a more efficient and effective Peer Tutoring Program, a Tutoring Session Report Form is required to be completed and signed by both the tutor and the tutee for each tutoring session.
+To ensure accountability and to develop a more efficient and effective Peer Tutoring Program, each tutoring session will be documented by the tutor and confirmed by the tutee in an application in Gateway under Student Forms called Peer Tutoring Program Tracking.
 Feedback for sessions will be provided as instructed by the professor of the course.

-The Office of Academic Advising welcomes faculty suggestions that will help make the program more effective for professors, Peer Tutors and the students who participate in this program.
+The Center for Advising, Internships & Lifelong Career Development welcomes faculty suggestions that will help make the program more effective for professors, Peer Tutors and the students who participate in this program.
 For additional information about the Peer Tutoring Program, please call 717-245-1080 or send an email to: firstname.lastname@example.org.